mattscodingcorner/prework-study-guide/README.md

 # <Prework Study Guide Page>

+## Description

-## This is my Prework Study Guide for the coding Bootcamp.
+This is my Prework Study Guide for the coding Bootcamp.
 It covers HTML, CSS, Git, and JavaScript.
 I built this project to help my study for the bootcamp.

 ## Installation